 A standard pressure washer uses approximately 2 GPM (gallons per minute) on continuous usage.
 This amount is dependant on a number of factors such as the area being cleaned, the pressure being used, and the spray diameter to name a few.

-One of the factors regarding how much water a pressure washer uses is the actual pressure in which your appliance uses, the more pressure, the less water used.
+One of the factors regarding how much water a washer uses is the actual pressure in which your appliance uses, the more pressure, the less water used.

 A typical pressure washer uses 1400 – 2300 psi and with this setting, you would be looking at between 1.6 – 2 GPM.